semgrep/semgrep-docs/docs/contributing/contributing-rules.md

     </dd>
     <dt>Severity</dt>
     <dd>TODO - Description of severity is.
 Possible values: <code>INFO</code>, <code>WARNING</code>, <code>ERROR</code>, <code>INVENTORY</code></dd>
-    <dt>Metadata fields</dt>
+    <dt>(Optional) Metadata fields</dt>
-    <dd>Include metadata that help to evaluate various parameters of your rule.
+    <dd>If you select catageroy `security`.
+Include metadata that help to evaluate various parameters of your rule.
 See <a href="#including-additional-details-with-rule-metadata"> Including additional details with rule metadata</a> where you can find a table with all required metadata and details in related sections below.</dd>
 </dl>

 ## Writing a rule for Semgrep Registry